Alone and searching for meaning: Inside USC’s ‘high-pressure group’ problem

 Although many religious groups employ missionaries or proselytization, Soni said he’s never seen a group operate with the “high-pressure tactics” The Harvest uses in 15 years at USC.

-In April 2023, ORSL revoked the organization’s recognition.
+In April of 2023, ORSL revoked the organization’s recognition.
 In an email to The Harvest’s leaders and members, Soni cited irreconcilable differences between ICC’s practices and ORSL’s Ethical Framework, a standard that the University holds all recognized religious student organizations to.

-The email alleged that ICC uses “aggressive proselytization” tactics, pressures students to prioritize religious commitments over academics and assigns “handlers” to students who encourage them to dissociate from family and friends.
+The email alleged that ICC uses “aggressive proselytization” tactics, pressures students to prioritize religious commitments over academics, and assigns “handlers” to students who encourage them to dissociate from family and friends.

 Revoking The Harvest’s recognition meant it could no longer request University funding or table on campus.
 The decision also prevents the group from reserving USC facilities for its weekly church services, which used to fill large lecture rooms in Taper Hall.